-Below average rainfall, with limited availability of State Project Water, characterized 2020 operations.
-SOD water elevation reached the debris pool level, and water was released in April at flows between 100-200 cfs.
+Less than average rainfall, with limited availability of State Project Water, characterized 2021 operations.
+SOD water elevations barely reached the debris pool level and water was released in April at flows below 100 cfs for a limited number of days.
 Water quality was not an issue as no water was stored behind SOD for significant periods.
-Edison ceased generation at both its powerhouses in March of 2020 due to the COVID-19 Pandemic, and electrical generation is not anticipated to resume until the Pandemic has ended.
-Flows were still diverted at Powerhouse #1 to the Mutual Highline and the Greenspot Spill, but in lower quantities, than previously diverted when Powerhouse #3 was in operation.
-Constant use of the Greenspot Spill has caused degradation of the facility, and its use has been limited to eight (8) cfs.
+Edison operated with limited generation at both of its powerhouses in May and June of 2021.
+Flows were still diverted at Powerhouse #1 to the Mutual Highline and the Greenspot spill.

-Work on both the Exchange Plan and the design plans for the Enhanced Recharge Phase 1B and 1C continued in 2020.
-The downstream water rights holders formed a consortium to approach Edison about purchase of the powerhouses on both the Santa Ana River and its tributaries.
-When

-Edison's facilities are damaged or down for maintenance, high-quality water flows into the inlet pool of SOD or flows past water-rights holders on the tributaries.
+Work on both the Exchange Plan and the design plans for the Enhanced Recharge Phase 1B continued in 2021.
+Enhanced Recharge Phase 1B has been split into two separate phases, Phase 1B-1 is anticipated to begin construction in 2022.
+The consortium approached Edison about purchasing the powerhouses on both the Santa Ana River and its tributaries and continued to evaluate and analyze alternatives.
+When Edison's facilities are damaged or down for maintenance, high-quality water flows into the inlet pool of SOD or flows past water-rights holders on the tributaries.
 Edison's water rights are non-consumptive for the generation of electricity.
-The limited value of the electricity from small hydro facilities influences their O&M decisions and restoration after damage.